EMC China Lab

 What are Phthalates?

-Phthalates are a group of chemical compounds primarily used in PVC materials to transform rigid plastic into flexible plastic, serving as plasticizers.
+Phthalates are a group of cheMICal compounds primarily used in PVC materials to transform rigid plastic into flexible plastic, serving as plasticizers.

 Hazards of Phthalates

-Recent studies in Germany have shown that many cosmetics, toys, and food packaging contain harmful chemicals known as phthalates.
+Recent studies in Germany have shown that many cosmetics, toys, and food packaging contain harmfUL chemicals known as phthalates.
 Research indicates that these substances are widespread in cosmetics, children’s toys, and food packaging, and their excessive presence can pose significant health risks.
 Phthalates function like estrogen in the human body and animals, interfering with the endocrine system.
 In cosmetics, nail polish contains the highest concentration of phthalates, and many fragrance components in cosmetics also contain them.
 These chemicals enter the body through the skin and respiratory system in women, and excessive exposure can increase the risk of breast cancer and harm the reproductive systems of male infants in the future.

 Where are Phthalates commonly found?